 The right storage for small toys can be a tough decision.
 A simple divided bookshelf is perfect for storing much more than books.
 Separate the shelves into a variety of different sizes and use colorful and unique containers to store small toys, like doll accessories, toy cars, or blocks.
 Remember to label toy containers with pictures and words to make it easier for your child to clean up.

 Don't Lose Anything

 Your kids probably bring items from their playroom to school, playdates or friends' houses.
-In order to keep these items organized and from getting lost, consider adding a waterproof label with your childs name on them.
+In order to keep these items organized and from getting lost, consider adding custom waterproof labels with your child's name on them.
 These will come in especially handy when your kiddo forgets their favorite toy at school!

 Hanging shoe racks make great playroom storage tools.
 Soft shoe racks can hang over the door and work well on the outside of closet doors, or may hang on a nail anywhere on the wall, depending on the selected style.
 These shoe racks can be used to store small doll accessories, collections of race cars, small stuffed toys, or even arts and crafts.

 Speaking of Arts & Crafts…

 You can create a special area just for arts and crafts and use the table as storage for all of your supplies.
 Hang fabric that matches your playroom around the edges of the table, reaching to the floor.
 Keep your supplies in plastic containers and stash them under the table for a simple and creative playroom storage idea.